Arizona Payday Loan Law, Stats and History

 Arizona Payday Lending Statutes

-- On a consumer loan in an original principal amount of more than three thousand dollars (>$3,000), either:
+- In the case of a consumer loan with an original principal of greater than three thousand dollars, either:

-- The single blended consumer loan rate that results from the total amount of finance …” ( Rev. Stat.
+- For loan rates on single blended consumer loans that arise from the total amount financed.
+(Rev. Stat.
 6-632.)